Ice Bank with a constantly large ice surface

 BUCO Ice Bank advantages

-- Consistently low ice water temperature until the end of the defrost period
+- Consistently low ice water temperature until the end of the defrost period mainly in dairy use

-- Ice storage completely made of stainless steel
+- Ice storage completely made of stainless steel mandatory for dairy applications

-- Lowest refrigerant content
+- Lowest refrigerant content in the refrigeration system

-- Safe oil return
+- Ice bank with safe oil return

-- Open, easily accessible evaporator system
+- Ice bank as open, easily accessible evaporator system

-- Easy to inspect and clean
+- Ice bank is easy to inspect and clean mandatory for dairy applications

 - Generate ice water with our BUCO ice storage, which uses low-cost night-time electricity tariffs.